ParamDesai111/ParamDesai111/README.md

   - Making a recomendation system with different libraries
   - Forecasting Sports Data of players for future statistics
 - Creating Data Pipelines with large scale data using Python, Spark, ADF and Databricks
-- Learning full capabilities of Azure and using with person projects
+- Learning full capabilities of Azure and using with personal projects

 # 🌐 Connect with me: